sony/nnabla-ext-cuda/examples/cpp/mnist_training/README.md

 make
 ```

-The above command generates an executable `mnist_training_cuda` at the current directry.
+The above command generates an executable `mnist_training_cuda` at the current directory.

-The build file `GNUMakefile` is simple.
+The build file `GNUmakefile` is simple.
 It links `libnnabla.so`, `libnnabla_utils.so`, `libnnabla_utils.so` and `libz.so` with the executable generated from `main.cpp`, and compiles with C++11 option `-std=c++11`.
 It also needs to include path to `mnist_training.hpp` which is located in `nnabla/examples/cpp/mnist_training` directory.